EPISODE #11 | Odell for President, 2024

 I learned that I could never be President in my own country.
 That world didn’t care about my opinion, my hopes, or my ambitions.
 I learned that in the eyes of the white society I didn’t matter too much.

-This is Episode 11, Season 2 of The TMI Project Podcast: Black Stories Matter featuring TMI Project storyteller Odell Winfield.
+This is Episode 11, Season 2 of The TMI Project Story Hour: Black Stories Matter featuring TMI Project storyteller Odell Winfield.
 This episode was produced by Hayley Downs and mixed by Marlan Barry.
 It was co-produced by Radio Kingston.
 Special thanks to Ida Hakkila, Nate Brogan, Kale Kaposhilin, Jimmy Buff, and North Guild Productions.

 In 1954, Odell told his third-grade teacher that he wanted to be the President of the United States; she told him it would be at least 150 years until that happened.
 Today, Odell is the Executive Director of the Library at the A.J.
 Williams-Myers African Roots Center in Kingston, NY, and he reflects on how his experiences have turned him into the leader he always dreamed of being.